U.S. tax season returns, and with it refund fraud

 “It’s still too financially lucrative and too hard to get caught,” said Eva Velasquez, president and CEO of the Identity Theft Resource Center, a nonprofit group that helps identity theft victims.

-“Everything is indicating that the levels are either going to stay flat, which is very bad, or they’re going to increase,” said Velasquez, a former prosecutor in the San Diego district attorney’s office.
+“Everything is indicating that the levels are either going to stay flat, which is very bad, or they’re going to increase,” said Velasquez, who formerly worked in the San Diego district attorney’s office.

 Nina Olson, who as National Taxpayer Advocate defends taxpayers’ rights within the IRS, said she expected it would take another year before the number of fraud cases started to go down.